hkotek/hkotek.com/_posts/2023-11-06-text-to-images-models-biases.md

 <img src="https://hkotek.com/text-to-image/woman-saw-man-with-binoculars1.png" width="35%" /> &emsp; &emsp;
 <img src="https://hkotek.com/text-to-image/woman-saw-man-with-binoculars2.png" width="35%" />

 In both images, the woman is holding the binoculars, which might lead you to think it's assigned the sentence structure (1).
 One of the images also has a man, though he's behind the woman so it's not clear how the woman would see him, binoculars or not.
-The other image features a woman with two right hands and no man.
+The other image features a woman with two right hands and no man, so you should be rightly suspicious of how much real parsing has happened here at all.

-Just for fun I also tried ***"the man saw the woman with the binoculars"***, and here's what I got.
+Just for fun I also tried ***"the man saw the woman with the binoculars"***, and here's what I got:

+<img src="https://hkotek.com/text-to-image/man-saw-woman-with-binoculars.png" width="35%" />

 Now we get a three-handed woman holding binoculars and no man, so I think we can reasonably conclude that there's really no deep parsing going on, and for some reason in these sentences the women always get to hold the binoculars.

-<img src="https://hkotek.com/text-to-image/man-saw-woman-with-binoculars.png" width="35%" />
+We never get two protagonists -- a man and a woman -- together in a setting such that the subject can see the object (with or without binoculars).

 ### Nonsensical sentences

 I'd be remiss if I didn't try out Chomsky's famous ***"colorless green ideas sleep furiously"*** --- an example originally presented in order to demonstrate that the role of syntax is separate from that of semantics: we are able to assign a structure to this sentence and we know that it is well-formed, just as we also know that it is meaningless because of the particular lexical items that have been combined here.
 The model has no trouble producing an image -- but it only grabs onto the most basic concepts: *"green"* and *"sleep"*.